DanielBMarkham/Info-Ops/manuscript/chapter5.md

 Does he mean everything?
 Are we going to rewire the CPUs?
 No, he can't literally mean *everything*.
 It's just a generic statement that needs to be true once we actually start working.

 It's a **System Abstract Supplemental**, an abstract rule about how the the solution is going happen.
 Once we start making it happen.
 The "This sytem has to work seamlessly with Lithuanians" statement?
 It's a **Business Abstract Supplemental**, because it describes at an abstract level that any kind of business interaction we have, including answering the phone or doing it all by hand, has to work seamlessly with Lithuanians, whatever that means.
+The System stuff will also have to work seamlessly with Lithuanians too, of course, but the System stuff always has to support the Business stuff, it's further down the pyramid.
+The highest level we can tag that statement at is **Business Abstract Supplemental**, so that's where it goes.
+The information will flow downhill from there automatically.

 **Supplementals** are abstract statements, general rules that have to hold true, than can relate to both structure and behavior.
 We really don't exactly know how they apply until we start doing the work.